The Document Foundation

 Certification criteria are based on the Training Protocol, which is considered a reference document for all trainings.

 Is able to handle basic customer issues, gathering the information and determining the issue by analyzing the symptoms and figuring out the underlying problem.
 Technical support specialists in this group typically handle straightforward and simple problems like verifying the proper hardware and software set up, and assisting with application menus.

 In a corporate environment, the goal of this group is to handle 70%-80% of the user problems before finding it necessary to escalate the issue to L2 support.

-Certification for Support Professionals will be launched not earlier than late 2015.
+Certification for Support Professionals will be available at a later stage.